Incorta/OpenCopilot/README.md

 > Before you begin, make sure you have Docker and Docker Compose installed on your machine.

-1. Open a terminal or command prompt window and navigate to `examples/postgres/env.py`.
-2. Edit the file `env.py` and add your OpenAI Key.
-You can should add your key to "openai_text_ada_api_key" and either "openai_gpt35_api_key" or "openai_gpt4_api_key".
+1. Edit the file `start.sh` and add your OpenAI Key to OPENAI_GPT35_API_KEY.
-3. Run the following command to start the application:
+2. Bavigate to `docker` folder then run the following command to create docker image:
 	 `docker-compose up`

 Once the application is running, you can access it in your web browser at `http://localhost:3000/`.
 You can try it out by asking the question "What was the sales last year?".

-For accurate planning and SQL generation, we recommend using GPT-4.

 ## How to use

 ### Adding new operators

 The first step in customizing the copilot for your software is usually to create a couple of operators for your software.
-You can check the folder `examples/postgres/operators` for sample operators.
+You can check the folder `service/operators/postgres` for sample operators.
 Each operators group should be in its own folder.
 Currently, we support one operators group only.
-You should define the name of the operators group in the configuration `operators_group` in `env.py` so that OpenCopilot discovers it.
+You should define the name of the operators group in the system variable `OPERATORS_GROUPS`. you should also define your OpenAI 3.5 key at least in the system variable OPENAI_GPT35_API_KEY.

 Each operator contains one or more command definition.
 A command is the simplest atomic step that the Copilot understands and executes.
 Each operator should be defined in a variable named `op_functions`.
-Check the file `examples/postgres/operators/postgres/operators_handler.py` for more info.
+Check the file `service/operators/postgres/operators_handler.py` for more info.

 ### Calling OpenCopilot

-OpenCopilot exposes one function only named `receive_and_route_user_request.async_run_planning_loop`.
-This function expects an object that contains the user's query.
-It can optionally contain a predefined plan.
-A predefined plan is useful if the use case is simple and a pre-planning process is not required.
+Check `service/controller` for more information.

+For accurate planning and SQL generation, we recommend using GPT-4.

 ## Contact